-You can also check out some recent posters from the group in the gallery!
+You can also find some recent posters from the group in the gallery!

 We know that in nature small structural changes – the rotation around a single bond or the relocation of a hydrogen atom – can significantly alter chemical functionality.
-But actually studying the structure-function relationship on this level in the gas-phase is very challenging, as it is often impossible to separate these slight different molecular structures within a molecular beam.
-Yet this is exactly what we aim to do in this project by combining the electrostatic deflection technique with time-resolved photoelectron imaging.
+But actually studying the structure-function relationship on this level is very challenging, as it is often impossible to separate these distinguish these different molecular structures.
+Yet this is exactly what we aim to do in this project by combining the electrostatic deflection technique with time-resolved spectroscopic methods.
 The electrostatic deflector allow us to select a single structural isomer (such as a conformer or tautomer) on the basis of its dipole moment.
-The isomer-selected molecular beam will then enter a velocity-map imaging setup, where we will perform ultrafast time-resolved photoelectron imaging experiments.
-This combination allows us to investigate how small structural changes, such as isomerism, influence the underlying photochemistry.
-For example, we can begin to address questions such as the influence of structural isomerism on UV photostability.
+The isomer-selected samples can then be probes used methods that are not inherently isomer-sensitive themselves, such as ultrafast time-resolved photoelectron imaging experiments.
+This combination allows us to investigate how small structural changes, such as isomerism, influence the underlying photochemistry and chemical functionality.

 @article{abmaSinglecolorIsomerresolvedSpectroscopy2022,